aerospike-community/aerospike-nagios/README.md

    > /etc/nagios/conf.d if installed from repo
    > /usr/local/nagios/etc/objects if installed from source

+**Note:** If you are using nrpe to monitor a remote client use the contents of `nrpe/` instead.
+Information for configuring nrpe can be found in the nrpe documentation.

+4. Edit examples/aerospike.cfg
-4. Edit aerospike.cfg to add your aerospike hosts into the hostgroup
+  - Add your aerospike hosts into the hostgroup
+  - Change examples to reflect your current aerospike configuration

 5. Edit nagios.cfg by adding a cfg_file directive that points to the location of aerospike.cfg.
     >cfg_file=/etc/nagios/conf.d if installed from repo
     >cfg_file=/usr/local/nagios/etc/objects if installed from source **Note:** Not required if cfg_dir directive is being used.

-5. Restart/reload nagios
+6. Restart/reload nagios

 ### Aerospike nagios Plugin